 • What sets Columbia Green Technologies apart from other green roof systems?

-Design Flexibility: We offer both layered and tray green roof systems.
-We can help you find the most appropriate green roof solution for your project.
+Design Flexibility: We offer both layered and tray green roof systems along with a variety of paver and pedestal options.
+We can help you find the most appropriate rooftop solution for your project.

-Technical Assistance: If you have a question about plants, system weight, stormwater retention performance, detailing or irrigation- we have answers and we’ll get back to you quickly!
+Technical Assistance: If you have a question about plants, system weight, stormwater retention performance, detailing, paver selection, or irrigation- we have answers and we’ll get back to you quickly!
 Contact Us >

 Warranty Options: We partner with roofing manufacturers to offer single source roof/green roof warranties over a variety of membrane types.
 See our ‘Partner’ page for a complete listing.
 We can also offer dual warranties, as dictated by the project requirements.